Hanging laundry out to dry requires more thought and care

 Then there’s the arrangement on the lines:

-socks and smalls on the ends and grouped for easy hanging and removal.
+socks and small things grouped for easy pinning and removal.

 There are bees to watch out for, particularly if the day before